iommirocks/iommi/docs/philosophy.rst

 *hides* the unique and relevant code in the noise of the other cruft around it that is just copy paste or boilerplate.

-In iommi we strive to avoid this by enabling one-off customizations with no overhead.
-To set a CSS style on an input field on a form inside an automatically generated form we can write:
+In iommi we strive to avoid this by enabling one-off customizations with *no overhead*.
+To set a CSS style on a specific input field inside a form that was automatically generated we can write:

 .. code:: python